My name is Tessa, a Ravenclaw, and I live in a small town in the south of the Netherlands, just below Eindhoven.

 * a funny tea egg / tea infuser

 * lace, cheesecloth, trims etc, even tiny pieces are welcome

-* Interesting embelishments to use on clothes for my ragdolls
+* Interesting embelishments, buttons etc to use on clothes for my ragdolls

 * things for my junk journal, I prefer the following styles / themes: botanical, steampunk, vintage, tickets and tags, flowers, feathers, postal theme, old sewing pattersn, birds, vintage office papers, library cards, washi tape and washi stickers in these themes.
 I prefer the 'old' looking things over bold 'new' colours.